FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 “It is a knight’s duty to better this fallen world.” -Maximus, Fallout

 I am also giving Maximus a Capricorn Rising because the world sees him as an ambitious climber.
-We know he has Daddy issues and is looking for approval, and the way he navigates the Brotherhood is definitely Capricorn.
+He fails up.
+We know he has Daddy issues and is looking for approval, and the way he navigates the Brotherhood definitely fits the Capricorn profile.
+Now in season 2, he is once again hooked up with an older man.
+Let’s find out what happens.

 Capricorn is next month, so I’ll talk about Maximus more in-depth then.